qemu/qemu/docs/system/devices/cxl.rst

     A complex configuration here, might be to use the following HDM decoders in HB0.
 HDM0 routes CFMW0 requests to RP0 and hence part of CXL Type3 0.
-HDM1 routes CFMW0 requests from a different region of the CFMW0 PA range to RP2 and hence part of CXL Type 3 1.
+HDM1 routes CFMW0 requests from a different region of the CFMW0 PA range to RP1 and hence part of CXL Type 3 1.
 HDM2 routes yet another PA range from within CFMW0 to be interleaved across RP0 and RP1, providing 2 way interleave of part of the memory provided by CXL Type3 0 and CXL Type 3 1.
-HDM3 routes those interleaved accesses from CFMW1 that target HB0 to RP 0 and another part of the memory of CXL Type 3 0 (as part of a 2 way interleave at the system level across for example CXL Type3 0 and CXL Type3 2.
+HDM3 routes those interleaved accesses from CFMW1 that target HB0 to RP 0 and another part of the memory of CXL Type 3 0 (as part of a 2 way interleave at the system level across for example CXL Type3 0 and CXL Type3 2).
-    HDM4 is used to enable system wide 4 way interleave across all the present CXL type3 devices, by interleaving those (interleaved) requests that HB0 receives from from CFMW1 across RP 0 and RP 1 and hence to yet more regions of the memory of the attached Type3 devices.
+    HDM4 is used to enable system wide 4 way interleave across all the present CXL type3 devices, by interleaving those (interleaved) requests that HB0 receives from CFMW1 across RP 0 and RP 1 and hence to yet more regions of the memory of the attached Type3 devices.
 Note this is a representative subset of the full range of possible HDM decoder configurations in this